AkifObaidi/AkifObaidi/README.md

 # 👋 Hi, I'm Akif Obaidi

-🚀 **Passionate about building innovative solutions and exploring cutting-edge technologies.**
+🚀 **Passionate about building innovative solutions and exploring cutting-edge technologies.
+You can check my portfolio at AkifObaidi.com.**

 ---